notsag-dev/hacking-tools-for-web-developers/README.md

 ## Gobuster
 https://github.com/OJ/gobuster

 Gobuster is a widely-used tool to bruteforce paths of a web application.
 This is useful for detecting certain interesting files and folders that may lead to information disclosure or, even better, remote code execution.
 In the example below, the `common.txt` list of paths is used.
-It that can be found in the [SecLists repository](https://github.com/danielmiessler/SecLists).
+It that can be found as part of the [SecLists repository](https://github.com/danielmiessler/SecLists).

 Example:
 ```